muratk3n/thirdwave/en/README.md

 Crazy.
 Elements of that concl must be stewing in head for >20 yrs.
-I remember how Ozdemir writes he knows so many local (DE) stories, tales intimately and knows no other ones from anywhere else
+I remember how Ozdemir writes he knows so many local (DE) stories, tales intimately and knows no other ones from anywhere else in similar fashion.

 ---